pillious/Acaply/README.md

 # Acaply

-A social media website for high schoolers.
+Acaply is a social media website for high schoolers.
 Check it out here: https://acaply.com/.

 ### Info: